 SSO saves users time by eliminating the friction of connecting, updating passwords and logging in every time they switch between apps.
 Employees can focus on work instead of on IT.

-SSO and Zero Trust
+Passwordless SSO and Zero Trust

 Zero trust is a security model that continuously identifies and authenticates every device, user and identity before providing them with access to network apps and assets.
 This ensures that attackers don’t have access to valuable information, even if they are inside the network.
 In addition, the network is cloaked for users, preventing network visibility.
-Zero trust also prevents users from accessing the network.
+Zero trust also prohibits users from accessing the network.

-This means that with zero trust users can only connect based on their identity.
+This means that with zero trust, users can only connect based on their identity.
 As identities cannot be switched, this ensures secure access.